linhub15/blog/content/posts/2022/01/strategy-and-null-object-patterns/index.md

 }
 ```

 This a little verbose but it works.
-This is a good place to
-figure out if I need to refactor.
+Let's figure out if I need to refactor.

 > 1. Can I unit test the condition separate from the behavior?
 > 2. Will there be changes to the condition?